mlyszczek/nuttx/configs/imxrt1050-evk/README.txt

     - OpenSDA LED(D16)
     - USER LED(D18)

   Only a single LED, D18, is under software control.
+It connects to GPIO_AD_B0_09 which is shared with JTAG_TDI and ENET_RST

   This LED is not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in